IBM/ibm-iam-operator/README.md

   - anytime you modify `<kind>_types.go`, run `generate k8s`, `generate crds`, and `openapi-gen` again to update the CRD and the generated code

 - Create the controller.
 It will create resources like Deployments, DaemonSets, etc.
-  - `operator-sdk add controller --api-version=operator.ibm.com/v1alpha1 --kind=Metering`
+  - `operator-sdk add controller --api-version=operator.ibm.com/v1alpha1 --kind=IAM`
   - there is 1 controller for each Kind/CRD
   - the controller will watch and reconcile the resources owned by the CR
   - for information about the Go types that implement Deployments, DaemonSets, etc, go to https://godoc.org/k8s.io/api/apps/v1